manguinm/food-app-project/README.md

 Research around recipes similarities can be found in the folder `drafts`, in Jupyter notebooks format.

+Source code for clustering of recipes into types of cuisine can be found in the folder `recipes-classification`.

 ### Requirements:
 * Python 3.6